Introduction: Explore Universal Design for Learning

 Online Course Withdrawal Policy

-Full refunds will be given to participants who email their withdrawal up to seven days after the start of the course.
+- Group-paced courses: Full refunds will be given to participants who email their withdrawal up to 7 days after the start of the course.